-The Playhouse sits on land forcibly taken from the Paugussett and Wappinger people.
+The Playhouse sits on land once forcibly taken from the Paugussett people.

-It is our goal to do more than just say or print the above words.
-We want to understand the history of this land long before the theater opened in 1931, and long before the barn was built in1865 as a tannery.
+It is our goal to do more than just print the words above.
+We want to understand the history of this land long before the theater opened in 1931, and long before the barn was built as a tannery in 1865.

 We will be sharing what we learn with the Playhouse family.
 We welcome all to join us on this path and help us build a stronger community in the future.

 If you would like to learn more about the land you sit on as you read this, visit Native Land Digital.